ternaris/marv-robotics/docs/deploy.rst

        -addext keyUsage="critical,digitalSignature,keyCertSign" \
        -addext extendedKeyUsage="serverAuth,clientAuth" \
        -subj "/CN=MarvCA" \
-       -keyout CA-key.pem \
+       -keyout CA-privkey.pem \
-       -out CA-cert.pem
+       -out chain.pem

-The ``CA-cert.pem`` file needs to be installed on all client machines that are going to interact with MARV.
+The ``chain.pem`` file needs to be installed on all client machines that are going to interact with MARV.

 In the second step generate the server private key and certificate signing request.
 Again you can adjust the ``subj`` parameter if you like.